LoganWin/history-creative-timeline/README.md

 An interactive, multi-page React app that traces how the U.S. responded to the 9/11 attacks between 2001–2004, highlighting connections among military action, immigration enforcement, and cultural memory.
 Built for WPI HI 1313: The U.S. and the World.

+## Purpose
+- School history project that provides a concise teaching aid that ties policy decisions to lived experience in the immediate post-9/11 era.
+- Make it easy for first-time viewers to explore events chronologically, then pivot to thematic analysis and source material.

 ## Overview
-- Hero landing page with CTA into the timeline.
+- Hero landing page with CTA into timeline.
 - Alternating timeline cards with flip-to-reveal context, year markers, and entrance animation as you scroll.
 - Top-level navigation to a deeper analysis page (imperialism, immigration, culture) and a references page with course metadata and works cited.
 - Fully client-side: content is supplied via typed data files; no external APIs.

-## Purpose
-- Provide a concise teaching aid that ties policy decisions to lived experience in the immediate post-9/11 era.
-- Make it easy for first-time viewers to explore events chronologically, then pivot to thematic analysis and source material.

 ## Technologies Used
 - Framework: React 19 with TypeScript, Vite 7 (React SWC plugin), React Router 7.